Cookies on this website

 Luca Verger

-I am a research assistant in the Progatzky group.
-We study the mechanisms via which different cell types cooperate to maintain tissue homeostasis and respond to inflammation or injury.
+In the Progatzky group, we study the mechanisms via which different cell types cooperate to maintain tissue homeostasis and respond to inflammation or injury.
 Our primary objective is to understand how such tissue-regulatory processes take place in mucosal barriers such as the gut and lungs, which are at the interface between the host and the environment.
 Our main cells of interest are peripheral glia, which were recently shown to be key immune regulators in the enteric nervous system.